irudik/aem6510/README.md

 **Course description:** An introduction to environmental economics.
 The first half of the class focuses on the core theory, theory of regulation, and theory of welfare analysis.
 The second half of the course covers empirical topics.
 We will be learning how to use R for empirical research in environmental economics.

-**Course requirements:** Students are expected to attend two 75 minute lectures per week for the entire semester.
+**Course requirements:** Students are expected to attend the Zoom class sessions.
 In addition, students are expected to prepare for class, prelims, and complete homework outside of class.

 ## Grading and Assignments

 ### Grading
 - Prelims: 30% and 20%
 - Problem sets: 25%
-- Literature review paper: 20%
+- Final project paper: 20%
-- Literature review presentation: 5%
+- Final project presentation: 5%

 The grading scale is:
 - A: 92-100; A-: 90-91